ADiesel82/easy-start-with-laravel/README.md

 docker exec -t docker_mysql_1 mysql -u root -proot -e "CREATE DATABASE tutorial"
 ~~~

-Here you are.
 Everything is ready for use.
 Try to open in a browser: http://localhost/

-Nginx config: docker/conf/nginx/conf.d/tutorial.conf
+Nginx config you can change here: docker/conf/nginx/conf.d/tutorial.conf
+Restart nginx you can with __docker-compose restart nginx__

+I hope this tutorial will be helpful.

+##Good luck!